29-30 September 2022

 Leibnizhaus, Hannover, Germany

-We invite papers which focus on bridging the gap between epistemological and ethical or political approaches as well as theoretical and material approaches to philosophy of science.
+The EES 2022 conference focuses on bridging the gap between epistemological and ethical or political approaches as well as theoretical and material approaches to philosophy of science.
 Many important questions concerning the role of science in society and its ability to contribute to policy debates require integrating political, ethical, material, and epistemological perspectives on science.
 Registration closes on 1 July 2022.

 The conference will include contributions from fields such as:

 - Values in Science: Under what conditions do non-epistemic values legitimately influence scientific and technological research?
 How can we adjudicate the moral or political legitimacy of non-epistemic value influences in particular cases of research?

 - Social Epistemology of Science: What is the best arrangement of scientific communities for knowledge production?
 Are different arrangements best for different epistemic goals?
 How does social diversity among scientists influence epistemic practices?

 - Science in a Democratic Society: How do the principles of democratic and scientific institutions complement or conflict with each other?
 Ought scientific research be participatory (i.e., ‘citizen science’ or ‘community science’)?